JibranAdvany/react_styling/README.md

 ## First Commit

 The first commit in the project contains the work until the point of adding conditional classes to elements based on certain condiditions.
+(CourseInput component)

+## Second Commit

+This commit is about implementing styled components.
+This library ensures that the styles of a particular component are scoped to that component only.
+(Button and CourseInput component)